$L^2$-Dolbeault resolutions and Nadel vanishing on weakly pseudoconvex complex spaces with singular Hermitian metrics: Introduction

-Various versions of Theorem \ref{Theorem: fine Dolbeault resolution} are known when $X$ is smooth (see \cite{Dem12,Wat25a,Wat26}).
-For spaces with singularities, results corresponding to smooth Hermitian metrics for the line bundles in Theorems \ref{Theorem: fine Dolbeault resolution} and \ref{Theorem: L2-Dolbeault isomorphism} are known (see \cite[Theorem 2.1 and 3.1]{Rup14}).
-Related results include the Dolbeault fine resolution for the sheaf of $(0,q)$-currents on complex spaces (see \cite{AS12}).
-These theorems are obtained by using the Takegoshi-type higher direct image vanishing below, together with the local $L^2$-$\dbar$ cohomology vanishing on the regular locus derived from $L^2$-estimates.

-\begin{theorem} Let $X$ be a complex space, $\pi:\tx\longrightarrow X$ be a canonical desingularization and $L\longrightarrow X$ be a holomorphic line bundle with a singular Hermitian metric $h$.
-If any local weight function of $h$ on $X$ is quasi-plurisubharmonic, then we have the higher direct image vanishing

-for any $q>0$. \end{theorem}
+for any $q\geq0$. \end{theorem}

-The proof requires the Negativity lemma and the strong openness property to compensate for the degenerate positivity and to preserve the ideal sheaf.
+In the case of line bundles, Theorems \ref{Theorem: fine Dolbeault resolution} and \ref{Theorem: L2-Dolbeault isomorphism} are known for smooth Hermitian metrics by \cite{Rup14}, while analogous results for singular Hermitian metrics were obtained in \cite{SZ23}.
+Furthermore, for vector bundles twisted by such line bundles, an analogous result to Theorem \ref{Theorem: fine Dolbeault resolution} was obtained in \cite[Theorem 5.1]{SZ24} under the assumption that an $\bb{R}$-PVHS exists.
+Theorems \ref{Theorem: fine Dolbeault resolution} and \ref{Theorem: L2-Dolbeault isomorphism} generalize these results to a more natural setting without assuming the existence of an $\bb{R}$-PVHS or the compactness of $X$.

 Subsequently, to establish the vanishing theorem, we present the following global $L^2$-estimates on the regular locus of a weakly pseudoconvex complex space.
 Here, weakly pseudoconvexity includes both compact and Stein cases and forms the broadest and highly significant class among the complex-geometric objects that can be treated.
 In fact, every complex Lie group is always weakly pseudoconvex (see \cite{Kaz73}).